What are the permits and legal requirements for asbestos removal?

 • Health records and work registers must be maintained.

-Whether or not asbestos work is notifiable depends on the type of work, the type of ACM being worked with, and the condition of the ACM.
+Whether or not asbestos removal work is notifiable depends on the type of work, the type of ACM being worked with, and the condition of the ACM.
 For example, the following types of asbestos work may be NNWL:

 • Building maintenance includes a certain amount of asbestos removal.